Gautham-Py/Kaggle-House_Prices_Advanced_Regression_Technique/README.md

     24.Exterior1st: Exterior covering on house
     25.Exterior2nd: Exterior covering on house (if more than one material) 26.MasVnrType: Masonry veneer type
-    MasVnrArea: Masonry veneer area in square feet
-    ExterQual: Exterior material quality
+    27.MasVnrArea: Masonry veneer area in square feet 28.ExterQual: Exterior material quality
-    ExterCond: Present condition of the material on the exterior
-    Foundation: Type of foundation
+    29.ExterCond: Present condition of the material on the exterior 30.Foundation: Type of foundation
     BsmtQual: Height of the basement
     BsmtCond: General condition of the basement
     BsmtExposure: Walkout or garden level basement walls